 Name: Liatris microcephala

 This little blazing star was purchased on impulse.
 I really didn’t know anything about this variety but loved its dainty purple spikes.
 Since then, it has become one of my all-time favorites.
 Long blooming and carefree even next to the baking curb, dwarf blazing star attracts all sorts of interesting pollinators and butterflies.
 I divide it every three years and add it to spots where other plants have died off.
-The plant looks great in a drift along with anything yellow or orange, such as butterfly weed (Ascelpias tuberosa, Zones 4–9).
-Although it is not eaten by deer, voles can be an issue.
+The plant looks great in a drift along with anything yellow or orange, such as butterfly weed (Asclepias tuberosa, Zones 4–9).
+Although it is not eaten by deer, voles can be a problem.

 Size: 1 to 2 feet tall and wide